pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 A sequenced item namedtuple class can be passed to the sequenced item mapper using constructor arg ``sequenced_item_class``, by default the library's ``SequencedItem``.

-If the attributes
-If the field names of the sequenced item namedtuple which identify the domain event's sequence and position (e.g. `sequence_id` and `position`) do not match the domain event's attribute names, the actual domain event attribute names can be given to the sequenced item mapper using constructor args ``sequence_id_attr_name`` and ``position_attr_name``.
+If the first two fields of the sequenced item namedtuple, which identify the sequence and the position (e.g. `sequence_id` and `position`), do not match the attributes of the domain events in your domain model, then the actual domain event attribute names can be given to the sequenced item mapper using constructor args ``sequence_id_attr_name`` and ``position_attr_name``.

 For example, in the code below, the domain event attribute names are ``'originator_id'`` and ``'originator_version'``.